supanadit/factory/README.md

 The release version will be available in version 1.0.0 Beta, and this software is the alternative of [Operation X](https://github.com/supanadit/operation-deploy-center-engine)

 ### Changelog
+#### Version 0.0.6 Alpha
+- Github integration by token
+- Get all own repository from Github
+- Get all forked repository from Github
+- Delete all forked repository from Github

 #### Version 0.0.5 Alpha
 - Support SSH Authentication for Git Repository
 - Support Update Repository